 Planning is a dynamic and exciting field.
 Planners combine analysis with activism and policy evaluation with implementation, in order to improve the quality of life in cities and regions.
 Professionals are in demand in such diverse fields as regional transit management, environmental impact analysis, rural economic development, infrastructure investment, nonprofit neighborhood housing development, legislative analysis, and growth management planning.

 The University of Iowa is recognized as a leader in developing a curriculum attuned to the changing world of planning.
-At the heart of the master's degree program in urban and regional planning is an integrated core curriculum that gives first-year students a solid foundation in analyzing social problems and public policies, preparing them for a wide range of careers.
+At the heart of the master's degree in urban and regional planning is an integrated core curriculum that gives first-year students a solid foundation in analyzing social problems and public policies, preparing them for a wide range of careers.

 During the second semester, students begin to develop areas of concentration.
 These areas include economic development, land use and environmental planning, GIS, housing and community development, and transportation.
 Students often combine two of these areas.
-Joint degree programs are available with law, social work, occupational and environmental health, civil and environmental engineering, environmental policy and planning, and higher education and student affairs.
+Combined degree programs are available with law, sustainable water development, social work, occupational and environmental health, civil and environmental engineering, environmental policy and planning, and higher education and student affairs.
 Those interested in an international perspective may take a winterim course held in India which focuses on environmental issues, coordinated by Study Abroad.

 Iowa's School of Urban and Regional Planning is accredited by the Planning Accreditation Board.
 The program enrolls 40 to 60 full-time and one to three part-time students, on average.
 Typically, enrollment is about half women, half men.
 Students bring a variety of educational backgrounds to the program, including such undergraduate majors as geography, economics, English, political science, engineering, architecture, sociology, urban studies, and history.